bocoup/web-platform-contribution-guide/src/interviews.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When I was in college, I studied physics and expected to go into physics research, but my first programming class completely derailed my plan.
-I immediately found programming enjoyable, and was impressed with the incredible way in which computers and the internet allowed people to collaborate and share information freely across great distances.
+I immediately found programming enjoyable, and was impressed with the incredible way in which computers and the Internet allowed people to collaborate and share information freely across great distances.
 I wanted to be involved in the creation of such empowering technologies!

 My first job out of college was web programming for an electronic medical record company.
-I left a few years later to work on the linux operating system Debian through `Outreachy <https://www.outreachy.org/>`__, a program that funds women and minorities to work on free software projects.
+I left a few years later to work on the Linux operating system Debian through `Outreachy <https://www.outreachy.org/>`__, a program that funds women and minorities to work on free software projects.
 There I got my first experience in testing, working on the `Reproducible Builds <https://reproducible-builds.org/>`__ project (the goal: test all of Debian for "reproducibility" -- every binary Debian ships should be reproducible bit-for-bit by any curious developer!).

 Eventually, I needed a regular job again, so I began looking for a work place where I could contribute to free and open source software projects.
 Luckily, I found Bocoup, a software consulting company that specializes in reliability, standards and testing of the web platform.
-In my first interview I was exposed to the ECMAScript specification and the test262 test suite, and I thought, "This is cool, I would totally work on this."
+In my first interview I was exposed to the ECMAScript specification and the Test262 test suite, and I thought, "This is cool, I would totally work on this."
 It is through my work at Bocoup that I got involved in all of the answers to question 1!

 3. What skills do you rely on most in your work?
 Which do you find most important for success?